robertwatkins/CNC-Experiments/readme.md

 # CNC Experiments

-I'm working on understaing gcode and how to realize designs through gcode and scripting to generate gcode.
+I'm working on understanding gcode and how to realize designs through gcode and scripting to generate gcode.

 ## Folders